 Pumpkin seed oil contains an amino acid called cucurbitin, which is thought to be able to block DHT.

-In one study where 76 male patients were given pumpkin seed oil over a period of 24 weeks, 40% of participants had more hair on average at the end of the study.
-This is compared to just 10% of participants who had taken a placebo treatment.
+In one study where 76 male patients were given pumpkin seed oil over a period of 24 weeks, a 40% increase in hair growth was observed by the end of the study.
+This is compared to just 10% for those who had taken a placebo treatment.

 This is a promising study, but this is one of the few of its kind that has done research into pumpkin seed oil.
 More research needs to be done to prove its efficacy.

-Essential oils have always been a popular topic when it comes to natural hair loss, however there is very limited research to prove that they work.
+Essential oils for hair loss are a popular solution.
+However, there is very limited research to prove that they work.

 Out of all the essential oils, rosemary oil is one of the most well-researched.
 In a 2015 study , experts compared the use of rosemary oil and Minoxidil in treating androgenetic alopecia.